CopperEgg/apidocs/revealmetrics/metricgroups.md

       {
         "type":"ce_counter",    # metric types are defined in the Create section "name":"uptime",        # user-defined unique METRICNAME
-        "position":0,           # index of this element in the metrics array, assigned by RevealMetrics "label":"Uptime",       # metric label that will appear in the UI and reports; optionally may be user-defined "unit":"Seconds"        # the units of this metric },
+        "position":0,           # index of this element in the metrics array, assigned by CopperEgg "label":"Uptime",       # metric label that will appear in the UI and reports; optionally may be user-defined "unit":"Seconds"        # the units of this metric },